mondrake/drudbal/README.md

 Very rough instructions to install Drupal from scratch with this db driver under the hood:

 1. Get a fresh code build of Drupal via Composer.
 Use latest Drupal dev.
 Use PHP 7.0+.
-Only works with MySql/PDO.

 2. Get Doctrine DBAL, use latest version:
 ```